-We will deliver these to you in our Monument Trend Advisory Field Reports.
+They’ll come to you in our Monument Trend Advisory Field Reports.

-On top of that, we go live on video every week on Tuesdays at 2 p.m.
+On top of that, we’ll go live on video every week on Tuesdays at 2 p.m.

-We give you a real-time market briefing… talk about big news… our current trading strategies… and our investments.
+We’ll give you a real-time market briefing… talk about big news… our current trading strategies… and our investments.

 This gives you a chance to hear from us directly.

-You can ask questions in the chat.
+You can even ask questions in the chat about our strategies.

 And most of all, we get to celebrate our wins together!

-There's nothing more fun than getting a note like this one from our RYCEY play:
+There's nothing more fun than getting a note like this one from our play on Rolls-Royce (ticker RYCEY)...

 "I did sell most of my 37,000 shares of RYCEY.
 My wife and I used the money to pay cash for our retirement home in Texas."